ui5-community/wdi5/README.md

 ### API methods

--   Use the available [TestRecorder](https://blogs.sap.com/2020/01/23/test-recording-with-ui5-test-recorder/) and copy paste the suggested control selector.

 #### all UI5 control's native methods

 Once the control is retrieved in a test, use any of the native UI5 control's methods on it.

-This is possible because of a runtime proxy `wdio-ui5` provides that transistions the UI5 control's method from browser- to Node.js-runtime.
+This is possible because of a runtime proxy `wdio-ui5` provides that transistions the UI5 control's methods from browser- to Node.js-runtime.

 ```zsh
 # terminal 1: run webapp on port 8888